Check out our Digital Fitness for the World app now available for free.

 Find out more about the class curriculum, faculty and fees HERE.

-The need for continuous learning and digital adoption to become part of the “new normal” was highlighted in the Fortitude Budget.
+The need for continuous learning and digital adoption to become part of the “new normal” cannot be emphasised enough.
 In a bid to support this, PwC Singapore has made our Digital Fitness* learning app free for all until 31 July 2021.
-This move is part of our wider Reimagine Digital, New World.
-New Skills and Corporate Responsibility initiatives to support individuals and organisations through the COVID-19 recovery.
+This move is part of our wider Reimagine digital, New World.
+New Skills and Corporate Responsibility initiatives to support both individuals and organisations.

 Our app aims to help users in these three areas: